 4. Budget Prices

 The travel industry has received a harsh blow because of the crisis.
 Businesses within the industry have estimated a 70% loss in 2020 in relation to 2019.
 This is unfortunate, however, for the traveler, it may generate opportunities to find tours at discounted prices.
 Many businesses in Ecuador are run by small groups or by families, many suppliers of accommodation, food, or services are part of the local community and are dependent on the income they receive from the services they provide.
 This also means that they will go the extra mile to ensure to maintain the quality of what they do.
 By making the decision to travel to Ecuador, travelers create a win-win scenario, in which they get a memorable travel experience at a good price, and they help communities in much need to continue developing and growing.
 Also, Ecuador is a dollarized economy, thus travelers won’t have to go through all the fuss and loss of exchanging money for a less common currency.

 *Pro Tip: You can book a trip now to travel later, taking advantage of the flexibility to reschedule the trip!

 5. Nature and Open Spaces

-In conclusion, dear traveler, take care of yourself and always stay safe, but don’t let the fear of the coronavirus stop you from living your life to the fullest and travel again.
+In conclusion, dear traveler, take care of yourself and always stay safe, but don’t let the fear of the coronavirus stop you from living your life to the fullest and traveling again.
 Always check the recommendations from the Official Authorities.
-And when you decide to travel to Ecuador, our team at Rebecca Adventure Travel will be glad to be of any assistance in preparing your journey.
+And when you decide to travel to Ecuador Post Covid, our team at Rebecca Adventure Travel will be glad to be of any assistance in preparing your journey.

 Written by Gabriel A.